Valentines Day Decor Ideas

 In addition, the quilted hearts can be placed on the candlesticks or you may use candles if you desire.

-Style the Large Cloche
+Style A Large Cloche for Valentine’s Day

 For the main centerpiece, use the wooden riser and silver tray, which you will cover with the larger cloche.

-First, before adding the cloche, add the main items to the silver tray which will be added to the riser.
+First, before adding the cloche, add the main items to the silver tray, which will be added to the riser.

 Here, I used the martini glass filled with chocolate hearts and the milk glass vase with two tulips.